tm65/pagesnap/docs/MIGRATION_GUIDE.md

-# PageSnap 2025 Migration Guide: Upgrading to the Asynchronous API
+# PageSnap 2025 Migration Guide: Upgrading to the Queue-Based Architecture

 Welcome to the next generation of PageSnap!
-The 2025 update introduces a more scalable, reliable, and feature-rich platform.
-The most significant change is a move from a synchronous "request-and-wait" model to a modern, asynchronous "job-based" architecture.
+The 2025 update introduces a more scalable, reliable, and feature-rich platform powered by Redis and BullMQ.
+The most significant change is a move from a synchronous "request-and-wait" model to a modern, queue-based architecture.

 This guide will walk you through the necessary changes to update your integration.

-**Target Release:** Q2 2025
+**Current Status:** Phase 2 Complete ✅
 **Required Action:** High (Breaking Changes)

+> 🎉 **Updated:** Phase 2 implementation is now complete with browser pooling, Redis caching, SSRF protection, and worker separation.

 ---